Risk Factors of Prostate Cancer

 The specific cause of prostate cancer is not yet known.
 But we know that mutations in a normal prostate cell’s DNA can cause the cell to grow uncontrollably.
 The cause of these mutations can be from an inherited gene in some cases.
 Studying both the DNA changes in prostate cells and the risk factors will continue to help cancer researchers learn more about how prostate cells become cancerous.

-- Eating healthier and being more active - Regular exercise and a healthy diet may decrease the risk for prostate cancer.
+- Eating healthier and being more active - Regular exercise and a healthy diet may decrease the risk of prostate cancer.
 To learn more, you can read through the American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention.

 - Taking medication - Certain drugs may help reduce the risk of prostate cancer.
 Some studies suggest that taking 5-alpha-reductase inhibitors (5-ARIs), including finasteride (Proscar) and dutasteride (Avodart), may reduce the overall risk of developing prostate cancer.
 These drugs are currently used to control the non-cancerous growth of the prostate.
 Talk to your doctor if you would like to learn more about these drugs.

-- Avoiding smoking - Smoking harms nearly every organ system in the body and diminishes a person’s overall health.
+- Avoiding or quitting smoking - Smoking harms nearly every organ system in the body and diminishes a person’s overall health.
 Although quitting smoking may not prevent you from getting prostate cancer, it may increase your chances of surviving it if you are diagnosed.